godotengine/godot-docs/classes/class_popupmenu.rst

 - void **set_item_as_separator** **(** :ref:`int<class_int>` idx, :ref:`bool<class_bool>` enable **)**

-Mark the item at index "idx" as a seperator, which means that it would be displayed as a mere line.
+Mark the item at index "idx" as a separator, which means that it would be displayed as a mere line.

 .. _class_PopupMenu_set_item_checked: